atrium-ui/atrium/docs/Development.story.md

 ## Branches

-### `dev`
-is a published branch for development versions.

 ### `main`
 is a publish branch for production versions.

 ### `develop`
-is a development branch.
-This branch will be merged into `main` when a new production version will be published.
+is the main development branch wich also publishes pre-release versions.
+It will be merged into `main` when a new production version will be published.

 ### `component/<component-id>`
 is a feature branch for a single component.
 Theses will be merged into `develop`;